DanielVisca/Reading-Notes/Designing Data-Intensive Applications/Part 1/Chapter 1: Reliable, Scalable, and Maintainable Applications.md

 * Latency: how long a request is waiting to be handled (time in line?).
 * Service time: How long it takes to process the request.
 Network delays and queueing delays.

-When measureing response times, better to use percentiles instead of mean response time.
+When measuring response times, better to use percentiles instead of mean response time.
 Use median response time.

-Slowest response times are usualy from your most valuable clients as they are processing the most data ex: amazon customer with a very large cart.
+Slowest response times are usually from your most valuable clients as they are processing the most data ex: amazon customer with a very large cart.

 It only takes a small number of slow requests to slow down everyone elses because of backlog.
 Only so much parallel processing can be done.
-This is why it is important to measure reponse time for clients.
+This is why it is important to measure response time for clients.

 #### Approaches for Coping with Load